Class Participation (Fall 2018)

 - 0.1 to 3.0 points: Post a high-quality contribution on Piazza (actual point value varies by post).

-- 1.0 to 3.0 points: Complete a classmate’s request for assignment or project participation.
-You will receive participation tokens to submit for participation credit using a form in Canvas.
+- 0.5: Complete a classmate’s request for assignment or project participation.

 - 1.0 points: Complete one of the four course surveys (start-of-course, quarter-course, mid-course, and end-of-course).